 Let’s get to the first part of Matthew 10:28.
 This verse is also telling us that the only one that we should ever fear is God.
 Not people, not man, not our bosses, not the robbers on the street; we should only fear God.
 It was man that crucified Jesus.
-But Jesus made the point that whatever authority man thought they had over Him was given to them by God.
+But Jesus made the point that whatever authority man thought they had over Him was given to them by God (John 19:11).
 Meaning that whatever happened to Jesus was God’s will.
 Because God has the ultimate say so.
 Not man.
-And therefore, we should fear no one but God, because God has the ability to “destroy both soul and body in hell” not a man.

 And therefore you should not be scared of what man can do to you but only what God can do to you (for all the reasons I stated above).
 And if a man is doing something to you then you should take enough comfort in the fact that if God is allowing it, then there must be a reason for it, and therefore you should not be afraid of it.
 We should fear no one but God because God has the ability to destroy both soul and body in hell, not a man.
 Also, check out my video below on how to turn fear into faith.